Leonardosagica/Dummy-Netflix-Frontend/README.md

 To start you need to install npm depedencies: npm install

-Next, You nedd to select specific paste (sorry for the mess hahaha): cd netflix-build-youtube
+Next, You need to select specific paste (sorry for the mess hahaha): cd netflix-build-youtube

 Finally, You can start the aplication: